adamlofts/mysql1_dart/README.md

 This is a MySQL connector for the Dart programming language.
 It is in early stages of development, so please report issues, contribute code and suggest how I could make this better.
 (I won't guarantee I'll agree with you).
+Please expect this code to change, possibly massively, in the near future.

 Usage
 -----